AriFordsham/GHCWiki/replacing-gmp-notes.md

 > In the current GMP implementation, GMP is configured to use GHC's GC memory, so C code in the same binary as GHC-compiled Haskell code cannot access GMP separately.
 This problem was noted in [ bug Ticket \#311](http://hackage.haskell.org/trac/ghc/ticket/311).
 Simon Peyton-Jones suggested that a simple renaming of GHC-GMP functions would solve this problem and Bulat Ziganshin suggested simply using an automated tool to do this.
 See [ Replacement for GMP](http://www.haskell.org/pipermail/glasgow-haskell-users/2006-August/010679.html).

 >
 > The custom-memory configuration of GMP uses GMP's [ Custom Allocation](http://swox.com/gmp/manual/Custom-Allocation.html#Custom-Allocation) routines.
-Alternative libraries may not have this facility builtin.
+Alternative libraries may not have this facility built in.

 1. Other Improvements to Integer